How to Make Sock Puppets

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-• Kids can practice their creativity with different colored yarn, socks and pom-poms to make an eclectic collection of sock puppets.
+• Kids can practice their creativity with different colored yarn, socks and pom-poms to make an eclectic collection of no-sew sock puppets.

-• Sock puppets are ready to practice their puppet show in about 40 minutes, so this is an activity that really keeps kids busy!
+• Sock puppets are ready to practice their puppet show in about 40 minutes, so this is an activity that really keeps kids busy.

 • Sock – Any color sock is great for this craft.
 I recommend using a crew sock so it is long enough.
+Fuzzy socks can make extra hairy looking puppets!

 • Cardstock – This can be any color, because you are just using it to make the mouth of the puppet and it will be inside the sock.
+If you don’t have any cardstock on hand, just use a piece of cardboard.
+Cereal box cardboard is great for this craft.

 • Ruler – To measure the card stock for the inside of the puppet’s mouth.